-If your child's play is making you or another child uncomfortable, then come up with some boundaries together.
+If your child's gunplay is making you or another child uncomfortable, then come up with some boundaries together.
 Imaginative play is not "play" if someone is feeling scared or hurt.
-For example, in our house, even at the ages or 10 and 11, my boys were allowed to say "Gottcha!" when pelted by a Nerf gun, not "I killed you!"
-And, as soon as someone says "stop" or "I don't like that", the play needs to cease immediately.
+For example, in our house, even at the ages or 10 and 11, my boys can say "Gottcha!" when pelted by a Nerf gun, not "I killed you!"